DevOpsHiker42/nd087-c3-deployment-roulette/Evidence/Step1/README.md

-# Debugging Steps for hello-world Application
+# Step 1: Debugging Steps for hello-world Application
 1. Checked load balancer in AWS web console.
 No obvious issues, so proceeded to check load balancer targets, which were found to be unhealthy ![deployment-troubleshooting_01_Unhealthy_Targets.png](deployment-troubleshooting_01_Unhealthy_Targets.png)

 2. Checked pods and found a crashed hello-world pod ![deployment-troubleshooting_02_Crashed_Pod.png](deployment-troubleshooting_02_Crashed_Pod.png)